taworn/trainhero/README.md

  - When you save, their is a chance that it is crash and this bug kill save, too.
    This bug is found with Run program without open it, using Godot Engine 2.1, not known about other version.
+ - When Export to Android, it's has virtual controller but it still buggy.
+T_T

 **Usage**